aptech/docs/docs/CR-lnfact.rst

 ----------------
 .. function:: lnfact(x)

-    :param x: , all elements must be positive.
+    :param x: all elements must be positive.
     :type x: NxK matrix or N-dimensional array

-    :returns: y (*NxK matrix*), containing the natural log of the factorial of each of the elements in x.
+    :returns: y (*NxK matrix*), containing the natural log of the factorial of each of the elements in *x*.

 Remarks
 -------

-For integer x, this is (approximately) ln(x!).
-However, the computation is done using a formula, and the function is defined for noninteger x.
+For integer *x*, this is (approximately) ``ln(x!)``.
+However, the computation is done using a formula, and the function is defined for noninteger *x*.

-In most formulae in which the factorial operator appears, it is possible to avoid computing the factorial directly, and to use lnfact instead.
+In most formulae in which the factorial operator appears, it is possible to avoid computing the factorial directly, and to use :func:`lnfact` instead.
-The advantage of this is that lnfact does not have the overflow problems that the factorial (!) operator has.
+The advantage of this is that lnfact does not have the overflow problems that the factorial (``!``) operator has.

-For x > 1, this function has at least 6 digit accuracy, for x > 4 it has at least 9 digit accuracy, and for x > 10 it has at least 12 digit accuracy.
-For 0 < x < 1, accuracy is not known completely but is probably at least 6 digits.
+For :math:`x > 1`, this function has at least 6 digit accuracy, for :math:`x > 4` it has
+at least 9 digit accuracy, and for :math:`x > 10` it has at least 12 digit
+accuracy.
+For :math:`0 < x < 1`, accuracy is not known completely but is probably at least 6 digits.

 Sometimes log gamma is required instead of log factorial.
 These